 For a budget option, we recommend the Vizio M Series 2017 LED TV.
 It is the best budget TV for watching movies in a dark room.
 It's significantly more simplistic than what's found on premium LED TVs, but its local dimming feature distinguishes it from other entry-level TVs.

 It's a little less precise than the Sony X900E's so it won't have as much impact on the overall picture, but it still does well cleaning up the black bars and keeping them out of the way.
 It's not as versatile as our mid-range pick, but it does support both Dolby Vision and HDR10.
 Since it can get decently bright and reproduce a wider gamut of colors than other budget TVs, it can actually take advantage of these HDR technologies.

 For an even cheaper alternative, the Vizio E Series 2017 still offers good picture quality in a dark room but with essentially no local dimming and limited HDR support compared to the more expensive M Series.

 - Samsung MU9000.
 Movies look good on this TV, but the M Series matches its picture quality for less money.
 See our review

 - LG SJ8500.
 Good TV, but not very good for watching movies, especially in the dark.
 See our review

 - Sony X930E.
-Excellent LED TV for movies, but not much cheaper than OLED.
+Excellent LED TV for movies, but OLED is worth the higher price for movie buffs.
 See our review

 - Sony Z9D.
-Excellent LED TV for movies, but overpriced compared to the LG C7 and X940E.
+Excellent LED TV for movies, but overpriced compared to the LG B7 and X940E.
 See our review

 - Samsung Q9F.
 Good TV, but local dimming performance is disappointing for the money.
 See our review